liufuyang/note/src/efficiency/vi.md

 Ctrl-W l   jump to the window on the right

+Ctrl-W x   switch current window with next one

 gt         move to the tab after gT         move to the tab before gt3        move to tab number 3